Medial Axis Aware Learning of Signed Distance Functions: Implementation

 \subsection{Loss term scheduling}

-For both 2D and 3D experiments, we employ a three-phase training schedule, where the weights in \eqref{eq:totalLoss} are adapted during training.
-The starting and final weights are listed in \cref{Appendix:2D} and \cref{Appendix:3D}. \paragraph*{Phase 1 (SDF initialization).} We start training to obtain a proper first approximation of the SDF and some approximate reconstruction of the surface as its zero-level set.
+For both 2D and 3D experiments, we employ a three-phase training schedule, where the weights in \cref{eq:totalLoss} are adapted during training.
+The starting and final weights are listed in \cref{Appendix:2D} and \cref{Appendix:3D}.

+\paragraph*{Phase 1 (SDF Initialization).} We start training to obtain a proper first approximation of the SDF and some approximate reconstruction of the surface as its zero-level set.
 As an initialization, we choose an approximate SDF of the unit sphere, i.e. $\phi_\theta(x) \approx \Vert x\Vert - 1$.
 During this phase, we set $\gamma_{\text{exp}}$ to a high value to encourage SDF growth away from the surface, while keeping $\gamma_{\text{eik}}$ and $\gamma_{\text{HO}}$ relatively low and thereby eliminating ghost geometry.
-The phase field $v\equiv 1$ is held fixed in this phase, and we solely train the SDF. \paragraph*{Phase 2 (joint SDF and phase field optimization).} After a fixed number of training epochs (in our implementation $5$), we activate the phase field optimization and stepwise increase $\gamma_{\text{eik}}$ and $\gamma_{\text{HO}}$ up to the destinated values.
+The phase field $v\equiv 1$ is held fixed in this phase, and we solely train the SDF.

+\paragraph*{Phase 2 (Joint SDF and Phase Field Optimization).} After a fixed number of training epochs (in our implementation $5$), we activate the phase field optimization and stepwise increase $\gamma_{\text{eik}}$ and $\gamma_{\text{HO}}$ up to the destinated values.
 Simultaneously, we decrease $\gamma_{\text{exp}}$ down to the destinated value.
-The phase field is generally easier to train and we observe a relatively quick convergence. \paragraph*{Phase 3 (SDF refinement).} In the final phase (in our implementation after 20 epochs) we freeze the phase field network and continue optimizing the SDF.
+The phase field is generally easier to train and we observe a relatively quick convergence.

+\paragraph*{Phase 3 (SDF Refinement).} In the final phase (in our implementation after 20 epochs) we freeze the phase field network and continue optimizing the SDF.
 This allows for a fine-tuning of the distance function in light of the fixed phase field representing the discontinuity set while avoiding unnecessary computational overhead from further phase field updates.
 In this phase we additionally evaluate the second-order term $v_\eta^2 \|D^2\phi_\theta\nabla \phi_\theta\|^2 $ on the point cloud.

 This scheduling strategy has shown to ensure stable convergence in application.
 It leverages the complementary roles of the eikonal constraint, higher-order regularization, and phase field approximation throughout the training process.